samannrz/endoScripts/src/annotator_module/annotator_workflow/README.txt

+0-
+You have to create a json file in which the video names and the tag numbers are specified in a dictionary.
+See examples in PROJECT_PATH/data/Evaluations_json
 1-
 python incisionDataFolderCreation.py --batch 4 --output annotationDatas/annotationData4 --project Endometriosis_WS2 --annotator nicolas.bourdel
 and repeat this for all other annotators then you have folders inside --output parameters for each of these annotators